cran/irtplay/README.md

 To run the `est_irt()` function, it requires two data sets:

-1. Item meta data set (i.e., model, score category, and item parameters. see the desciption of the argument `x` in the function `est_irt`).
+1. Item metadata set (i.e., model, score category, and item parameters. see the desciption of the argument `x` in the function `est_irt`).
 2. Examinees’ response data set for the items.
 It should be a matrix format where a row and column indicate the examinees and the items, respectively.
-The order of the columns in the response data set must be exactly the same as the order of rows of the item meta data.
+The order of the columns in the response data set must be exactly the same as the order of rows of the item metadata.

 ### (2) Estimating the pretest item parameters

 When FIPC is implemented in `est_irt()` function, the pretest item parameters are estimated by fixing the operational item parameters.
-To estimate the item parameters, you need to provide the item meta data in the argument `x` and the response data in the argument `data`.
+To estimate the item parameters, you need to provide the item metadata in the argument `x` and the response data in the argument `data`.

-It is worthwhile to explain about how to prepare the item meta data set in the argument `x`.
-A specific form of a data.frame should be used for the argument `x`.
+It is worthwhile to explain about how to prepare the item metadata set in the argument `x`.
+A specific form of a data frame should be used for the argument `x`.
 The first column should have item IDs, the second column should contain the number of score categories of the items, and the third column should include IRT models.
 The available IRT models are